rtgodwin/rtgodwin.github.io/dnd/session8.md

 If character's say that a nimblewright threw a fireball: get nimblewright detector and 500gp if they destroy the creature.
 Detector: crystal ball with a piece of nimblewright that rotates faster the closer it gets.

-## Gralhund Villa
+# Infiltrating Gralhund Villa

+- 12 ft high walls.
+DC 15 Athletics without climbing gear / rope.
+- Anything loud calls city watch in 1d6 + 4.
+- Break in through G3 stables.
+DC 20 Dex picklocks.
-- Breaking into the Villa from south is possible, but people take notice and will call the watch.
+- Breaking into the Villa to G6: DC 20 Athletics.
+Makes noise.
 - May hear a scream from within the Villa to encourage them to enter.
 - Standing outside too long, neighbours notice (percepetion check).
+-
 - G8: At least 6 thugs.
 First thug takes a turn (DC 13 perception check) and calls out the squishiest member.
 Random on a fail.

 # Travelling